xogeny/denada-js/README.md

 your language) or a loss (you add a bunch of complexity and sharp edges to a language for non-experts).

-Another approach is to create a so-called "extenral DSL".
+Another approach is to create a so-called "external DSL".
 For this, you might using a parser generator (e.g. ANTLR) to create a parser for your language.
 This allows you to completely define your semantics (without exposing people to the host language semantics).
 This allows